Traewelling/help-pages/content/faq/_index.en.md

 Träwelling brings people together who use the same public transport.
 Sometimes those people even ride to the same events, without knowing from another!

 That’s why we’ve created the Events feature.
-Anyone [can suggest an event](https://traewelling.de/events/suggest) n a specific time frame; and once accepted, all users can connect their check-ins to that event.
+Anyone [can suggest an event](https://traewelling.de/events) in a specific time frame; and once accepted, all users can connect their check-ins to that event.

 If you want to create an event, please make sure that events should benefit the entire Träwelling community.